Killpit/gcp-for-blockchain-and-devops/README.md

 This section includes Virtual Private Cloud (VPC) in Google Cloud Platform.
 Here, you'll learn what is VPC, how to configure a VPC, subnet, route table, enabling to design and maintain VPC infrastructure.

 ### Cloud DNS

+**Projects**: Configure and manage a domain name using Google Cloud DNS.

 ### Cloud Storage